-.
 Open a door.(The H1/5 GREEN wire or the H1/7 VIOLET wire must be connected.)

-Ignition.
+2. Ignition.
 Turn the ignition on, then back off: (The H1/9 YELLOW wire must be connected.)

-Select a Menu.
-Press and HOLD the Valet/Program switch: (The Valet/Program switch must be plugged into the blue port.)
+3. Select a Menu.
+Press and HOLD the Valet/Program button: (The Valet/Program button must be plugged into the blue port.)
 After three seconds the siren will chirp once indicating entry to the Basic Features Menu #1.
-If this is the menu you wish to access, release the button and go on to Step 4.
+If this is the menu you wish to access, release the button and go on to step 4.
 If the button is not released, you will jump to the Advanced Features Menu #2 and the siren will chirp twice.
-Once you have selected the desired menu, release the Valet/Program button and then proceed to Step 4.
+Once you have selected the desired menu, release the Valet/Program button and then go to step four.

-A. Select a Feature.
-Press and release the Valet/Program switch the number of times corresponding to the feature you wish to change.
-For example, to access the third feature, press and release the switch three times.
-Then press the switch once more and HOLD it.
+Select a Feature.
+Press and release the Valet/Program button the number of times corresponding to the step you wish to change.
+For example, to access the third feature, press and release three times.
+Then press the button once more and HOLD it.
 The siren will chirp the number of times equal to the step you have accessed.

 Program the Feature.
-While HOLDING the Valet/Program switch, you can toggle the feature on and off using the remote transmitter.
-Pressing will select the one chirp setting.
-Pressing will select the two chirp setting.
-(See the System Features Menus section of this guide.)
+While HOLDING the Valet/Program button, you can toggle the feature on and off using the remote transmitter.
+Pressing Button I will select the one chirp or default setting.
+Pressing Button II will select the two chirp setting.
+(See Transmitter/Receiver Learn Routine section of this quide.)

-NOTE: The Valet pulse count feature (2-5) and the Channel three timed output (2-9) have five possible settings each.
-Pressing $\boxed{}$ will toggle through all the possible settings.
+NOTE: The Valet® pulse count feature (2-5) and the Channel three timed output (2-9) have five possible settings each.
+Pressing channel 2 will toggle through all the possible settings.